daffaromero/dementia-expert/README.md

 #### Library: <a href="https://github.com/nilp0inter/experta">Experta</a> (based on <a href="http://clipsrules.sourceforge.net/">CLIPS</a>) for Python 3

 #### How to use:
+Requirements: Python 3 and Experta.
 <ol>
   <li><a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository">Clone</a> the repository.</li>
   <li>Run a terminal of your choice in the folder you cloned the repository to.</li>
   <li><a href="https://experta.readthedocs.io/en/latest/installation.html">Install Experta</a> in that very same folder.</li>
-  <li>When complete, run the dementia.py file in the terminal with the command "python dementia.py."</li>
+  <li>When complete, run the dementia.py file in the terminal with the command <b>python dementia.py</b>.</li>
 </ol>

 #### Sources: